-Thickness: The thickness of the lines representing the saccades.
+- Thickness: The thickness of the lines representing the saccades.
 If the value is 0, the thickness of each line can be set individually in the pen dialog of each line.
-Otherwise this value overrides the individual values and can be used to quickly change all lines.

-Colors: The colors that are used to fill the fixations.

-Brush Opacity: The opacity of the circles representing the fixations.
-If the value is 0, the opacity can be set individually in the dialog of each color.

-Circle Pen: The Pen that is used to draw the circles around the fixations.

-Fixations Ignore Zoom: If enabled, fixations do not scale accordingly, when zoomin in or out, but instead keep their fixed size.

-Display Fixation Order: If enabled, display ascending numbers indicating the order of fixations.

-Reference Radius: This value can be used to adjust the size of the circles representing fixations.
-It represents the size of a fixation of 300ms (or 20 data rows) and needs to be adjusted if your time or duration column is not in milliseconds (or depending on your sample rate).

-Size Parameters: Parameters that determine the size of the scan path:

-Clamp to Stimulus: If enabled, the size of the scan path depends on the size of the stimulus and fixations outside of the visible area are not shown.
+Otherwise this value overrides the individual values and can be used to quickly change all lines. - Colors: The colors that are used to fill the fixations. - Brush Opacity: The opacity of the circles representing the fixations.
+If the value is 0, the opacity can be set individually in the dialog of each color. - Circle Pen: The Pen that is used to draw the circles around the fixations. - Fixations Ignore Zoom: If enabled, fixations do not scale accordingly, when zoomin in or out, but instead keep their fixed size. - Display Fixation Order: If enabled, display ascending numbers indicating the order of fixations. - Reference Radius: This value can be used to adjust the size of the circles representing fixations.
+It represents the size of a fixation of 300ms (or 20 data rows) and needs to be adjusted if your time or duration column is not in milliseconds (or depending on your sample rate). - Size Parameters: Parameters that determine the size of the scan path: - Clamp to Stimulus: If enabled, the size of the scan path depends on the size of the stimulus and fixations outside of the visible area are not shown.
 If disabled, the scan path is as large as necessary to display all fixations.

-Margin: A margin on which fixations are displayed outside of the stimulus area, if Clamp to Stimulus is enabled.
-The margin is given as a percentage of the stimulus size.

-Offset (X): The Visualization gets moved in X direction by this offset.

-Offset (Y): The Visualization gets moved in Y direction by this offset.

-Scale (X): Scale the entire scan path by this factor in x direction.

-Scale (Y): Scale the entire scan path by this factor in y direction.
+- Margin: A margin on which fixations are displayed outside of the stimulus area, if Clamp to Stimulus is enabled.
+The margin is given as a percentage of the stimulus size. - Offset (X): The Visualization gets moved in X direction by this offset. - Offset (Y): The Visualization gets moved in Y direction by this offset. - Scale (X): Scale the entire scan path by this factor in x direction. - Scale (Y): Scale the entire scan path by this factor in y direction. - Ignore Undefined: Ignore specific data when constructing the scan path, e.g. in cases where no eye data could be found, or the participant blinked.
+This setting has the following options:

-Ignore (0, 0): If true, ignores all (0, 0) coordinates when computing the scanpath.
-Enable this, if the data defaults to (0, 0) on undetected eye direction.
+No: Use all data.

+- Specific Coordinates: Ignore the data, if the values read from X Coordinate and Y Coordinate are equal to the respective coordinates given in Undefined Coordinates. - Smaller than Threshold: Ignore the data, if the value read from the Threshold Column is smaller than the Undefined Threshold.
+This can e.g. be used if your eye tracker outputs a confidence column. - Larger than Threshold: Ignore the data, if the value read from the Threshold Column is larger than the Undefined Threshold. - Undefined Coordinates: Coordinates that are being ignored, if Ignore Undefined is set to "Specific Coordinates". - Threshold Column: The threshold column that is used, if Ignore Undefined is set to "Smaller than Threshold" or "Larger than Threshold". - Undefined Threshold: The threshold that is compared to the value in the Threshold Column, if Ignore Undefined is set to "Smaller than Threshold" or "Larger than Threshold". - Max Fixations: Display only the first n fixations.
+If more fixations are in the data, later fixations are truncated.